nnethercote/perf-book/src/hashing.md

 `HashSet` and `HashMap` are two widely-used types.
 The default hashing algorithm is not specified, but at the time of writing the default is an algorithm called [SipHash 1-3].
-This algorithm is high quality—it provides high protection against collisions—but is relatively slow, particular for short keys such as integers.
+This algorithm is high quality—it provides high protection against collisions—but is relatively slow, particularly for short keys such as integers.

 [SipHash 1-3]: https://en.wikipedia.org/wiki/SipHash